openafsfoundation/openafsfoundation.org/about/tasks/index.md

 ## OpenAFS Foundation Tasks ##

-The OpenAFS Foundation, Inc., assists OpenAFS users and OpenAFS developers by handling all matters other than software development and documentation, so the developers can focus on what they do best: improving the software for the public good.
-The following are the services and options that are available.
+The OpenAFS Foundation, Inc., assists OpenAFS users and OpenAFS developers by handling all matters other than software development and documentation, so the developers can focus on what they do best: maximizing the utilization of OpenAFS technology and improving the software for the public good, repectively.
+The following are services and options that are available.

 ### Tax-Deductible, Earmarked Donations ###